flipxcrsp/EQL_Product_Observations/README.md

 EQL doesn’t feel like a typical ecommerce platform.

-The deeper I looked, the more see behavioral infrastructure:
+The deeper I looked, the more I see behavioral infrastructure:
 - hype
 - fairness
 - security